faywong/preact-native/README.md

 # preact-native
-client native implement of preactjs(https://preactjs.com/)
+native(java, object-c) implement of preactjs(https://preactjs.com/)

 # container driver
 these dom apis need to be implemented in preact-native